 Living With the Surgery

-Hydrocephalus requires long-term follow-up care.
-It’s important that you have regular check-ups with the neurosurgeon so he or she can monitor progress and test for any changes that may indicate a shunt malfunction.
+Normal pressure hydrocephalus requires long-term follow-up care.
+It is important to have regular check-ups with the neurosurgeon so he or she can monitor your progress and test for any changes that may indicate a shunt malfunction.

-You will need to have medical check-ups according to the schedule your neurosurgeon recommends.
-The addition of physical and occupational therapy may be required to speed recovery and further enhance health.
+You’ll need to attend medical check-ups according to the schedule your neurosurgeon recommends.
+Physical and occupational therapy may also speed recovery and further enhance your health.

 This website is intended to be educational and is not to be used as a diagnostic tool.
 It is not intended to replace the information provided to you by your healthcare providers and does not constitute medical advice.
 The information may not be directly applicable for your individual clinical circumstance.
 Please talk with your doctor about diagnosis and treatment information.